Quis_flex@thm

 For: Students, prospective students

-Topics: Flexibility: temporal, spatial, content-related, methodological; Study plans: individual, reduced or accelerated studies; Digitalization: synchronous and asynchronous teaching and learning formats; Heterogeneity: target group-specific approach, personas, user stories
+Topics: Flexibility: temporal, spatial, content-related, methodological; Study plans: individualized, accelerated or unstructured studies; Digitalization: synchronous and asynchronous teaching and learning formats; Heterogeneity: target group-oriented communication, personas, user stories

 Location: Technische Hochschule Mittelhessen (THM)

-Does the current range of courses still match the realities of students’ lives?
-What curricular and organizational adjustments are necessary to meet the diverse requirements?
+Does the current range of study programs still align with the realities of students' lives?
+What curricular and organizational adjustments are necessary to meet the diverse demands placed upon them?
 And what does sustainable, future-oriented teaching actually look like?
-The Department of Industrial Engineering (WI) at the Friedberg site and the Department of Mathematics, Natural Sciences and Computer Science (MNI) at the Gießen site are dealing with these questions as part of the QuiS_Flex@THM project.
-Here, concepts for making studies more flexible are developed, tested and evaluated.
+The Department of Industrial Engineering (WI) at the Friedberg campus and the Department of Mathematics, Natural Sciences and Computer Science (MNI) at the Gießen campus are addressing these questions within the framework of the QuiS_Flex@THM project.
+This project involves developing, testing, and evaluating concepts for making studies more flexible.

-But how can you adapt your studies to your individual life situation?
+But how can studies be adapted to individual life circumstances?
 Study plans provide the answer.
-Depending on your needs, the course of your studies can be shortened or accelerated.
-The two pilot departments WI and MNI are already adapting their teaching and learning formats to the diverse needs of students and are developing advice and support services as well as courses.
+Depending on individual needs, the course of study can be accelerated or slowed down.
+The two pilot departments, Business Information Systems (WI) and Mathematics and Natural Sciences (MNI), are already adapting their teaching and learning formats to the diverse needs of their students and are developing advising and support services as well as courses.

-To address target groups appropriately, personas concepts and user stories are developed cooperatively and across courses.
-The storytelling method is used to promote the flexibility options.
+To ensure targeted communication, persona concepts and user stories are developed collaboratively across degree programs.
+Storytelling is used to promote the flexibility options.

 Contact persons